 - Publicity plans, facility plans, and reservations.

-The steering committee's decision, and a brief explanation if the proposal is rejected, will be sent to the applicant in writing by the programs director of the center.
+The steering committee's decision, and a brief explanation if the proposal is rejected, will be sent to the applicant in writing by the Programs Coordinator.

 Sample Large Grant Proposal